Protospi/waze-google/README.md

 By employing a combination of these data visualization types, we will effectively explore and communicate the patterns, trends, and relationships present in the Waze dataset.
 Visualizations play a crucial role in making complex data more accessible and actionable, facilitating the decision-making process and generating valuable insights for further analysis.

-*Note:* The visualizations cna be found in the jupiter notebook on the repo
+*Note:* The visualizations can be found in the jupiter notebook on the repo

 ### Distributions